 Wendy Williams: What would make [Chris] suspect [Lance was gay]?
 Did you have on extra snappy clothing?
 Lance: We all looked very gay in our outfits.

 Lance has fully admitted to having harbored crushes on his bandmates when he first met them and as time went on, he got over it and considers them his brothers.
+(Not that it's ever stopped him from regularly opining about JC's voice or how amazing he still thinks the other guys are.)

 Played for Laughs when Lance was inevitably asked to play the "Fuck, Marry, Kill" game on his radio show using Joey, JC, and Justin as his options.
 He'd marry Joey, bang JC (and/or possibly Justin), and while he'd rather not, Justin was left as his kill option.